 “So if you have been raised with Christ, seek the things above, where Christ is, seated at the right hand of God. … But now, put away all the following: anger, wrath, malice, slander, and filthy language from your mouth.
 Do not lie to one another, since you put off your old self with its practices and have put on the new self.
 You are being renewed in knowledge according to the image of your Creator. …

 “Therefore, as God’s chosen ones, holy and dearly loved, put on compassion, kindness, humility, gentleness and patience, bearing with one another and forgiving one another if any has a grievance against another.
 Just as the Lord has forgiven you, so you are also to forgive.
 Above all, put on love, which is the perfect bond of unity.” (verses 1, 8-10, 12-14, CSB).

 When Jesus took our punishment upon Himself, it was as if our bondage of sin died with Him.
 We can put away who we were before.
 All that matters is who we are now, and Who we are choosing to live for.

 The Bible encourages us to dedicate ourselves as living sacrifices,9 meaning we demonstrate our love for God, and our gratitude for what He has done for us, by the way we choose to live each day.

 The Bible tells us how to do what it says

 Our choice long ago, in the Garden of Eden, meant we have to face both good and evil constantly.
 The apostle Paul describes what this is like in Romans 7.
 And thankfully—even though Paul described how frustrating it can be to make the best choice—he ends it with a promise of deliverance:

-Above all, the Bible teaches us how to love God and love others—and what doing that means in thought, word, and deed.
+Above all, the Bible teaches us how to love God and love others—and how to accomplish that in thought, word, and deed.

 And that will always be relevant.